 You look inside of the cover to understand what else is in there, probably the chapter headlines, or maybe even the book has a sub-title (title tag).

 Then, you go further and read either the back of the book or the little excerpt on the inside of the cover.
 This is like your meta description.
-Giving a read the complete understanding of what is in the book, and bringing the title, title tags, and book altogether.
+It gives a reader a complete understanding of what is in the book, and brings the title, title tags, and book altogether.

 You create a title when you create the page or blog post.
 HubSpot won’t let you publish without one.